Identifying and using keywords to improve SEO and relevance to users.

 Sites like Answer the Public can identify the types of questions users have around a certain subject.
 This can help you help you understand the most common user needs for your content area.

-When preparing to write new content it is also important to gather data from beyond your own page or site.
-Once you have identified keywords for a piece of content, tools like Linkdex can tell you which pages currently appear in the top rankings for each of those keyword searches and how popular those keywords are.
+When preparing to write new content, it’s also important to gather data from beyond your own page or site.
+Once you have identified keywords for a piece of content, tools like Linkdex can tell you which pages currently appear in the top rankings for each of those keyword searches, and how popular those keywords are.
 This is a useful way to see the sites which your content will be competing with.

 Linkdex can also suggest alternative keywords which are related to your original search term.
 This can help you gain insight into what users are trying to achieve when they look at a certain page.

-Having a closer look at some of the highest ranking pages for the most popular of your keywords can help you identify the nuances of your own content.
-So creating content which is identical to a very high traffic website will not generally perform well in search engine results.
+Having a closer look at some of the highest-ranking pages for the most popular of your keywords can help you identify the nuances of your own content.
+So creating content which is identical to a very high-traffic website will not generally perform well in search engine results, because the user need which this page addresses is clearly being met.

 Those terms may be more appropriate to the content you are creating and could remove some of the competition from larger sites.